 - A rapid increase in your white blood cells may happen

 - A syndrome where fluid and protein can leak from your blood vessels into your tissues.
 This can cause a decrease in your blood protein level and blood pressure and fluid can accumulate in your tissues and/or lungs.

 - The on-body injector uses acrylic adhesive.
 Caution should be used if you have an allergy to acrylic adhesives.

 - Missed or partial doses of the medication have been reported from the on-body injector device not working properly.
 This could increase your risk of developing severely low white blood cells, which puts you at a risk of severe and life-threatening infections.
 If you have any problems with the onbody injector, contact your doctor and/or nurse right away.

 - Inflammation of the aorta- symptoms may include fever, abdominal pain, back pain and feeling tired.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- If you have the on-body injector (OBI) placed, avoid activities such as traveling, driving, or operating heavy machinery during hours 26-29 after it is placed.
+- Avoid activities such as traveling, driving, or operating heavy machinery during hours 26-29 after it is placed.